The best waterproof dog blanket for comfort and protection

 - Your dog will never want to get out of bed : )

 You can read more reviews and purchase the Mambe blanket at Amazon.

 If you’ve got the extra money to throw around, this is the blanket for you and your canine.
 If you are on a bit of a budget then the next blanket is definitely a better choice for you and your furry friend.

 Teton Dog 100% Waterproof Fleece Dog Blanket

 Designed to stay put (when your dog doesn’t), so you won’t have to keep fixing the blanket every time you come into the room.
-Teton Dog makes a serious contender in the world of waterproof dog blankets, and the only thing keeping it from the number one spot is the lack of lifetime warranty.
+Teton Dog makes a serious contender in the world of waterproof dog blankets, and the only thing keeping it from the number one spot is the lack of a lifetime warranty.